Randactyl/ItemSaver/README.md

 ---

 This started as a simple mod that allowed you to place a little marker on your items so you could remember to not accidentally sell or deconstruct them.

 With Item Saver 2.0.0.0, that simple functionality is extended with some awesome new features:
  - Choose to filter marked items from any combination of vendors, the deconstruction list, the research list, the guild store tell tab, the send mail window, and the trading window.
- - Create as many different sets of markers as you would like, all with their own marker texture, color, and filtering rules.
+ - Create as many different sets of items as you like, all with their own marker texture, color, and filtering rules.
  - Add your own marker textures to use for Item Saver sets (details below).

 Full feature list:
  - Create a new item set with the "+ Create Set" context menu option.
  - Choose a set name, marker, color, and filters.
  - Choose your default save set.
- - Keybind for saving items to the default sets.
+ - Keybind for saving items to the default set.
- - Choose marker position if using [Inventory Grid View](http://www.esoui.com/downloads/info65-InventoryGridView.html).
+ - Choose marker position.
  - Item sets are listed in a submenu when right clicking an item.
  - The context submenu can be deferred until there are more than a specified number of sets created (1 - 5).
  - Edit created sets including the marker properties and which filters are active.
 These will update immediately without needing a UI reload.
+ - Quickly clear all items from a set.
  - Delete sets you no longer need.

 ---